 If I have extras left that I just need to get rid of, I have donated them to people in need, to school & classroom projects as well as to community gardens.
 Plenty of people will love them, so offer them up!
 No sense in throwing them out or composting them.

-I hope this guide has helped understand how easy it is to make some money with just a little bit of gardening effort.
+I hope this guide has helped understand how easy it is to make some money selling plants from home, with just a little bit of gardening effort.
 Please let me know if you have any questions by commenting!
 I would also love to hear how your plant sales go!